veereshbahri/Food_Order_Manager/README.md

 Content :

-# Project Objective
+Project Objective
-# Software Requirements
+Software Requirements
-# Individual Contributions
+Individual Contributions
-# End Users
+End Users
-# Future Enhancements
+Future Enhancements
-# What We Learnt
+What We Learnt

-PROJECT OBJECTIVE:
+# PROJECT OBJECTIVE:

-# To develop an interacting android application for:
+(1) To develop an interacting android application for

-# Simplying the food ordering mechanism.
+(2) Simplying the food ordering mechanism.

-# To make it easy for customers to order food from home in a convenient way.
+(3) To make it easy for customers to order food from home in a convenient way.

-# Making the food ordering system online which is easy for the restaurants and customers for interaction as a medium.
+(4) Making the food ordering system online which is easy for the restaurants and customers for interaction as a medium.

-# Customers to order food from a digital menu.
+(5) Customers to order food from a digital menu.

-# Creating options of different restaurants, food items and categories for users to chose from.
+(6) Creating options of different restaurants, food items and categories for users to chose from.

-# Easy to use for customers.
+(7) Easy to use for customers.

-SOFTWARE REQUIREMENTS:
+# SOFTWARE REQUIREMENTS:

-# Android version 2.2 and higher versions.
+Android version 2.2 and higher versions.

-# Standard Development Kit (SDK)
+Standard Development Kit (SDK)

-# Eclipse, JDK
+Eclipse, JDK

-Permissions:
+# Permissions:

-# INTERNET
+INTERNET

-# ACCESS_NETWORK_STATE
+ACCESS_NETWORK_STATE

-# WAKE_LOCK
+WAKE_LOCK

-INDIVIDUAL CONTRIBUTIONS :
+# INDIVIDUAL CONTRIBUTIONS :

 # MANI GOYAL (Roll Number 1628108)